nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ## Exclusive Discount for You

 👉 **My final tip: Buy the best package you can afford with [my special link](https://partner.logosbible.com/click.track?CID=431490&AFID=467957) for an exclusive discount on your Logos 10 library and get five _free_ books as well![^2]**

+If you're a seminary student, don’t forget to sign up for the [Logos Academic Discount](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/academic-discount)!
+This will get you 30% off of base packages and up to 50% off of essential academic resources.

 Because Logos provides [dynamic pricing](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/dynamic-pricing), you can always upgrade to a higher package later without losing any money since you only pay for what’s new to you.[^3]